 When is nasal congestion more than just a stuffy nose?

-You have several sinus cavities located on either side of your nose and above and below your eyes, so there may be pain in various places throughout your face or an overall sinus headache.
+You have several air-filled sinus cavities located on either side of your nose, as well as between, above and below your eyes, so there may be pain in various places throughout your face otherwise known as a sinus headache.

 What do you need to know about this miserable malady?
 Here’s a brief rundown about sinus infections, and when/how to get antibiotics for sinus infections.